-The Victorian Certificate of Applied Learning (VCAL)—shaping young people for the real world through senior secondary schooling.
+The Victorian Certificate of Applied Learning (VCAL) — shaping you for the real world.

 What is VCAL?

 The Victorian Certificate of Applied Learning (VCAL) is a hands-on, practical alternative qualification to VCE (Year 11 and 12).
 As a VCAL student, you'll take courses in the industries and subjects that interest you, while strengthening your literacy and numeracy skills to help you succeed in the workforce.

 VCAL courses are focused on real-life outcomes, so whether you're already working part-time, or want to build practical skills to prepare you for a career in industry, you can earn credits for the work you're doing both inside and outside the classroom.